cf73/agpur/content/collections/pages/home.md

       -
         type: text
         text: 'AgPur Flyovers are also 2.5M standard length, but terminated with all bananas.
 Standard constructions may be exchanged for full credit toward AgPur Speaker Cables within one year!
 Custom lengths and terminations are not returnable."'
-interconnects_blurb: 'Discover greater reality, layering, atmospherics, and naturalness ArgentPur offers three tiers of internconnects, available both single ended and balanced XLR.'
+interconnects_blurb: 'ArgentPur offers three tiers of Interconnects, available both single ended (RCA) and balanced (XLR).'
-speaker_cables_blurb: 'Discover greater reality, layering, atmospherics, and naturalness ArgentPur offers four lines of speaker cables, allowing perfect matching to room and equipment.'
+speaker_cables_blurb: "ArgentPur Speaker Cables are available in 4 sizes according to current capacity.
+Choose only the gauge you require for your loudspeakers' sensitivity and length required."
 ---